 - Light therapy: kills bacteria using particular wavelengths of light

-- Manual extraction: a healthcare provider removes whiteheads and blackheads with special equipment
+- Manual extraction: a healthcare professional removes whiteheads and blackheads with special equipment

 - Chemical peel: removes surface skin